Addy-m9/DATA-ANALYST-PORTFOLIO/SQL/Readme.md

-# DATA ANALYTICS WITH SQL
+# Data Analytics with SQL

 Welcome to the realm of data analytics through SQL!
 Within this directory, you'll uncover a compilation of projects and references showcasing SQL's robustness and adaptability in data analysis.